Medical assistants are an important part of any hospital or medical facility. They provide clinical and administrative support for physicians.

 How long does it take to become a medical assistant?

 Most medical assistant certification programs take about nine to twelve months to complete through a vocational school or community college.
 Some community colleges offer 2-year programs in which the end result is an associates degree.
-The medical assistant program from MTI College can be completed in as little as 42 weeks.
-This consists of about 38 weeks of classroom training, and 160 hours of externship, completed in four weeks.
+The medical assistant program from Campus can be completed in as little as 36 weeks.
+This consists of about 38 weeks of classroom training, and 200 hours of externship, completed in four weeks.
 No matter which program you choose, when training is complete, students receive a certificate or degree.
 Most employers prefer to hire certified medical assistants, though in most states, employers also have the option of offering on-the-job training.

-The demand for medical assistants is growing rapidly, with a projected 19% increase in job demand from 2019 to 2029, according to the Bureau of Labor Statistics.
-If you want to start your career in this quickly growing career path, read on for more details, or contact an admissions specialist at MTI College.
+The demand for medical assistants is growing rapidly, with a projected 18% increase in job demand from 2020 to 2030, according to the Bureau of Labor Statistics.
+If you want to start your career in this quickly growing career path, read on for more details, or contact an admissions specialist at Campus.

 What are the prerequisites for becoming a medical assistant?